cocoatoucher/Glide/README.md

 ## What is in glide?

 ### 1. Entity component system
-glide is developed with Entity-Component-System architecture.
-In short, this makes it easy to manage the code of your game.
-Loads of building components common to 2d platformers that will get you quickly started is also included in the engine.
+glide is developed with [Entity-Component-System architecture](https://en.wikipedia.org/wiki/Entity_component_system).
+In short, this makes it easy to manage the code of your game, which might quickly get messy as you add more stuff.
+In addition to that, loads of building components common to 2d platformers that will get you quickly started is also included in the engine.

 #### See all the components [here](https://github.com/cocoatoucher/Glide/blob/master/Docs/Components.md). 👾